btwalpole/gemmaruttermasks/README.md

 The website provides a hompage, individual product pages and a modal for the shopping cart - this is all written in [Next.JS](https://nextjs.org/), bootstrapped with `create-next-app`.

-I wrote a short Next.JS API route to call the Stripe API which handles payments.
+I wrote a Next.JS API route to call the Stripe API which handles payments.

 ## Tech Stack